makerdao/sai/README.md

 Opening cup...
 Opened cup 62

-# We can list cups owned by us at all times
+# We can list our cups at all times
 $ sai cups
-Your cups ...
+Cups created by you...
 62

 # Lock some SKR collateral in the cup and then draw some SAI from it